vyaas/vyaas.github.io/_posts/2015-12-25-Frustration-with-Fluctuations.md

 $$ \beta\_{ik} = \beta\_{ki} \ \ \ \ \ \ \color{white}{(s.1)}  $$

-Having derived the probability distributions for the likelihoods of various quantities (or rather the likelihoods of their deviations from equilibrium), Onsager now asks us to mentally picture _actually_ perturbing a system from equilibrium.
+Having derived the probability distributions for the likelihoods of various quantities (or rather the likelihoods of their deviations from equilibrium), Onsager now asks us to mentally picture _actually_ perturbing a system from equilibrium, thus introducing _time_.
 This "small" perturbation induces the system to drive itself back to equilibrium. _The rate of change of the deviations of the macroscopic quantities from their equilibrium values, is postulated to have the phenomenological form_,

 $$ \dot{x\_i} = -\lambda\_{ik}x\_k $$